OpenNebula/docs/source/advanced_components/applications_containerization/docker_appliance_usage.rst

 Step 5 - Save the Image
 =========================================================

 If you want to save changes like the ones performed in Step 3 and Step 4, the disk saveas functionality can be used to save this image as a new one.
-This option is available at the storage tab of the VM, cwitthis will automatically create a new image with the performed changes.
+This option is available at the storage tab of the VM, this will automatically create a new image with the performed changes.

 |disk-saveas|